AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 ---

 ## Docker
-The commands below assume RFAntibody and rfantibody are the folder and image names, respectively.
+The commands below assume RFantibody and rfantibody are the folder and image names, respectively.

 Worked through the examples; to **preserve** the work: